William Yardley

 1632-1693

-When Yardley was 15, English Dissenter George Fox began preaching an unusual and uncompromising approach to English Puritanism.
+When William Yardley was 15, an English Dissenter, George Fox, began preaching an unusual and uncompromising approach to English Puritanism.
 This led to the founding of the Religious Society of Friends, also called the Quakers, a year later in 1648.
-In 1656, at the age of 23, Yardley began preaching on behalf of the Quakers.
+In 1656, at 23, Yardley began preaching on behalf of the Quakers.
 Two years later, he became a Quaker minister.
 Over the next twenty-five years, Yardley preached throughout England and was imprisoned several times along with many other Quakers, including William Penn.
-In one harsh imprisonment, Yardley's only resting place for three months was the bare, unheated floor of his cell.
+In one harsh imprisonment, Yardley's only resting place for three months was his cell's bare, unheated floor.

 In March 1681, Penn founded the Province of Pennsylvania as a primary refuge for persecuted English Quakers.
 Yardley was an uncle of one of Penn's most trusted friends and counselors, Phineas Pemberton.
 With plans to leave England, Yardley made an agreement with Penn to buy 500 acres for ten pounds (about nineteen U.S. dollars).
-At the age of 50 in 1682, Yardley and wife Jane (nee Heath), sons Enoch, William and Thomas, and servant Andrew Heath sailed to the America on the ship Friend's Adventure.]
-On the ship, Yardley brought with him 2 bundles, 2 tubs, 3 chests, 1 pack, 2 boxes qty.
-2 cwt. wrought iron, 1/2 cwt. pewter, 30 lbs., woolen cloth, 100 ells English linen, 40 lbs. new shoes, 2 cwt. nails; 1/2 chest window glass, 1/2 cwt. haberdashery wares.
+At age 50 in 1682, Yardley and his wife Jane (nee Heath), sons Enoch, William, and Thomas, and servant Andrew Heath sailed to America on the ship Friend's Adventure.
+On the ship, Yardley brought two bundles, two tubs, three chests, one pack, and two boxes of qty.
+2 cwt. wrought iron, 1/2 cwt. pewter, 30 lbs., woolen cloth, 100 ells English linen, 40 lbs. new shoes, two cwt. nails; 1/2 chest window glass, 1/2 cwt. haberdashery wares.

-On arriving in America, Yardley became the first person named "Yardley" to immigrate into America.
-The family eventually made their way to Falls, Bucks County, Pennsylvania, arriving there on September 28, 1682.
+On arriving in America, Yardley became the first person named "Yardley" to immigrate to America.
+The family eventually made their way to Falls, Bucks County, Pennsylvania, arriving on September 28, 1682.
 Within the next few days, Yardley located 500 acres on the west bank of the Delaware River covering what is now Yardley, Pennsylvania.
-Penn gave Yardley a warranty deed on October 6, 1682, and the land officially became Yardley's about five years later on January 23, 1687, through a land patent.
+Penn gave Yardley a warranty deed on October 6, 1682, and the land officially became Yardley's about five years later, on January 23, 1687, through a land patent.

-Over the next ten years, Yardley signed one of the frames of Pennsylvania's Great Charter, represented Bucks County in the first Pennsylvania Provincial Assembly, and was a member of the Executive Council of the Province of Pennsylvania.
-Yardley died on May 6, 1693, at the age of 61 as a result of a smallpox epidemic.
-Thomas Janney (1633–1696), Yardley's brother-in-law, wrote of him, about the time of his death: "He was a man of sound mind and good understanding."
+Yardley was an influential man.
+Over the next ten years, he signed one of the frames of Pennsylvania's Great Charter, represented Bucks County in the first Pennsylvania Provincial Assembly, was a member of the Executive Council of the Province of Pennsylvania, and helped establish the Fallsington Friends Meeting.
+He also served as a Justice of the Peace and a Sheriff.
+Yardley's brother-in-law, Thomas Janney (1633–1696), wrote of him about the time of his death: "He was a man of sound mind and good understanding."

 There is no tombstone for William, which is not surprising.
-At the time, Quakers did not believe in grave markers as they were believed to be a sign of vanity.
-However, considering Yardley was a leader in the Falls Meeting and was in charge of the deed for the cemetery, we can only assume he is buried here.
+At the time, Quakers did not believe in grave markers as they were considered a sign of vanity.
+However, considering Yardley was a leader in the Falls Meeting and was in charge of the cemetery deed, we believe he is likely buried here.

 Transcription of Falls Meeting Minutes 1690:

 2nd day of 5th mo 1690.
-Agreed that the deed for the meeting house land after recording thereof be delivered to William Yardley to be kept by him until further order from this meeting.
+Agreed that the deed for the meeting house land after recording thereof be delivered to William Yardley and kept by him until further order from this meeting.